 Ending treatment can be difficult and uplifting at the same time.
 While saying goodbye may not be easy, the celebration of personal growth and progress is often very empowering.

 After treatment has concluded, patients cannot remain connected to a provider as a friend, partner, pseudo-family member, or any other type of non-clinical role.
-For legal and ethical reasons, providers are not able to continue supporting a patient after treatment has ended.
-In some cases, therapists might enjoy receiving an occasional life update from a former patient or you may be able to initiate contact for further treatment in the future.
-This depends solely on your therapist and their willingness and availability future treatment.
-Please discuss this with your therapist if you have questions about what is and is not allowed.
+Dual relationships are not permitted for legal and ethical reasons.
+Providers are not able to continue supporting a patient after treatment has ended.
+In some cases, you may be able to initiate contact for further treatment in the future.
+This depends solely on your provider and their availability for future needs.
+Please discuss this with your provider if you have questions about what is and is not allowed.

-Given the limitations of post-treatment contact, we recognize that discharging from treatment may elicit uncomfortable feelings and saying goodbye might feel challenging.
-Therefore, we propose that all patients and therapists collaboratively plan for a smooth discharge process once treatment goals are completed to achieve some closure.
+Given the limitations of post-treatment contact, we recognize that discharging from treatment may elicit painful feelings and saying goodbye is usually not an easy process.
+Therefore, we propose that all patients and providers collaboratively plan for a smooth discharge process once treatment goals are completed to achieve some closure.
 The appropriate length of the ending-treatment process parallels the length and intensity of the time spent together.

 In the event that the relationship has terminated due to your provider discontinuing work with River Oaks Psychology – or due to the provider’s illness, death, or any other form of incapacity – we will arrange for your continued care with another provider at River Oaks Psychology or provide you with appropriate referral options.